-The Vice Provost for Student Life will typically make a determination within five working days upon receiving the written appeal.
-The Vice Provost for Student Life will provide a written notification of their determination to the appellant.
-The decision of the Vice Provost for Student Life is final.
+The Vice Provost for Student Life will typically make a determination within five (5) working days upon receiving the written appeal.
+The Vice Provost for Student Life or their designee will provide a written notification of their determination to the appellant.
+The decision of the Vice Provost for Student Life or their designee is final.